vskarleas/ROB3-S6-LineaScribe-Robot/README.md

   int out1=0;
   while(out==0){

-    //We check if we read the values ​​of the Joystick where the user decided to stop (On verifie si on Lit les valeurs du Joystick ou l'utilisateur a decide d'arrete) if (Serial.available() > 0) {
+    //We check if we read the values of the Joystick where the user decided to stop (On verifie si on Lit les valeurs du Joystick ou l'utilisateur a decide d'arrete) if (Serial.available() > 0) {
       String response = Serial.readStringUntil('\n');
       response.trim();  // Remove any leading or trailing whitespace

       if (response.equals("Done")) {
         //digitalWrite(13,LOW);
         break;  // Stop sending data to processing